google/lovefield/docs/spec/03_life_of_db.md

 ### 3.1 Lovefield Initialization

+NOTE: This section will be modified in near future.
+Lovefield is working on a more component-friendly model that allows multiple DB instances in the same app, which will obsolete this section.

 The `getInstance()` method will implicitly invoke Lovefield initialization, which will load the known schema from persistent store.
 If Lovefield detected schema version mismatch, it will do the following:

 * If schema version is newer than the library, throw an exception.